Skip to contents

 8 CNA profiles

-• Coverage per feature: log R ratios values of genes/peaks, segment medians and diploid log ratio (purple line) - deviations from 0 indicate gains (positive) or losses (negative) in coverage.
+• Coverage per feature: log ratios values of genes/peaks, segment medians and diploid log ratio (purple line).
+Deviations from 0 indicate gains (positive) or losses (negative) in coverage.

-• Allele data: log odds ratio values (log-odds of reference vs alternative allele counts) at variant position and segment medians - deviation from 0 suggests allelic imbalance, useful to distinguish LOH, copy-neutral LOH, or allele-specific CNAs.
+• Allele data: log odds ratio values (log-odds of reference vs alternative allele counts) at variant position and segment medians.
+Deviation from 0 suggests allelic imbalance, used to distinguish LOH, copy-neutral LOH, or allele-specific CNAs.

-• Copy number calls at each segment - total and minor copy numbers.
+• Copy number calls: total and minor copy numbers per segment.

-• CNA status classification of each segment - gain, loss or copy-neutral LOH.
+• CNA status classification: gain, loss or copy-neutral LOH statuses per segment.

-• Fraction of cells estimated to harbor the CNA at each segment.
+• Cellular fraction: proportion of cells estimated to harbor the CNA at each segment.

-The complete CNA profile of the sample across clusters is visualized using plotCNA().
+To view the complete CNA profile of the sample across clusters, use plotCNA().